EQUITABLE ACCESS TO HEALTHCARE FOR ALL

 At NHWC, we believe everyone should be able to access their full potential.
 Healthy people are able people and this is where our healthcare model began.

-For more than five years we partnered with donors and the Government of Kenya to take healthcare to the people.
+For more than seven years we partnered with donors and the Government of Kenya to take healthcare to the people.
 We created healthcare equality by providing HIV testing and counseling, clinical services, nutritional counseling and supplements, antenatal services, immunizations and child welfare, cancer screenings, family planning, medication, and health education to the masses.

 What began as a pilot healthcare model to better serve